For questions about the program and admissions process, contact:

 Classes are offered in a variety of ways: executive format on the Prince William or Fairfax Campuses, online core courses, and advanced clinical expertise development in traditional format at the Prince William or Fairfax Campuses.
 Our executive format meets approximately once every three weeks on campus, with the rest of the course materials offered online.
 The complete DNP curriculum and course descriptions may be found in the university catalog.

-Students may draw on the expertise from throughout the College of Health and Human Services (CHHS) in such areas as health economics, health policy, and epidemiology.
+Students may draw on the expertise from throughout the College of Public Health in such areas as health economics, health policy, and epidemiology.
 Graduates of the program will be able to assume many roles in the health care system, including direct patient care, clinical nursing faculty, practice management, and policy development.

 - Adult Gerontology Nurse Practitioner